stylus/stylus/docs/executable.md

           5| body
           6|   background: linear-gradient(20px top, white, black)

-  For plugins that simply supply stylus APIs we could add the path to the stylus lookup paths by using the `--include` or `-I` flag:
+  For plugins that simply supply Stylus APIs, we could add the path to the Stylus lookup paths.
+We do so by using the `--include` or `-I` flag:

      $ stylus < test.styl --include ../nib/lib

-  Now yielding the following output.
-As you might notice the calls to `gradient-data-uri()` and `create-gradient-image()` output as literals, this is because exposing the library path is not enough when the plugin provides a JavaScript API, though if we wished to only utilize the pure-stylus nib functions we would be fine.
+  Now yielding the output below.
+(As you might notice, calls to `gradient-data-uri()` and `create-gradient-image()` output as literals.
+This is because exposing the library path isn't enough when a plugin provides a JavaScript API.
+However, if we only wanted to use pure-Stylus nib functions, we'd be fine.)

       body {
         background: url(gradient-data-uri(create-gradient-image(20px, top)));